Tennis Canada: History

 Garnett H. Meldrum was president of the CLTA for twelve years (1922–1933).
 Meldrum, who had previously been a founding member of the Ontario Lawn Tennis Association, boosted the international prestige of the Canadian Championships and began moving the tournament around Canada.
 The 1931 tournament, for example, was held in Vancouver, British Columbia.
 In 1922, the CLTA began publishing a magazine, Canadian Lawn Tennis; the first issue included the complete rules governing Canadian tennis.
 By 1927, the CLTA had joined the ILTF.
 In 1928, Meldrum proposed that one junior boy from each province be sent to the Canadian Championships as a means of stimulating improvement in their game.
 At that time, there were 366 clubs and over 24,000 players affiliated with the CLTA.
 Robert N. Watt served as president for nine years (1937–1945), and later became the first Canadian president of the ILTF in 1957.
 In 1938, the CLTA formed a national player development commission.

 During World War II, the CLTA suspended participation in the Davis Cup and also suspended the Canadian Championships.
 As during the first world war, war-benefit tournaments were held in Canada.

 In 1975, Josef Brabenec Sr. was named the first Canadian national tennis coach.
 During his tenure, he designed national junior development and national coaching certification programs.
 In 1976, the CLTA began renting a 4 acre site on the grounds of York University in Toronto for one dollar per year, for the purpose of building a million-dollar five-court tennis centre, to be the home of the Canadian Open tournament.

 Structure

 The organizational membership is made up of ten provincial and two territorial associations: Tennis Alberta, Tennis BC, Tennis Manitoba, Tennis New Brunswick, Tennis Newfoundland & Labrador, Tennis Nova Scotia, Ontario Tennis Association, Tennis Prince Edward Island, Tennis Quebec, Tennis Saskatchewan, Tennis Yukon, and Tennis Northwest Territories.

 As of 2017, the Chair of the Board is Derrick Rowe, while the President and Chief Executive Officer is Michael S. Downey.
 Directors include Marc Bibeau, Jennifer Bishop, Jack Graham (emeritus), Richard Harris, Sébastien Leblanc, Stephen Mandel, Nadir Mohamed and Mike Tevlin.

 Development

-Tennis Canada operates a junior national training program through three centers: at IGA Stadium in Montreal; at Aviva Centre in Toronto; and at the North Shore Winter Club in Vancouver.
+Tennis Canada operates a junior national training program through three centers: at IGA Stadium in Montreal; at Sobeys Stadium in Toronto; and at the North Shore Winter Club in Vancouver.